Pluto-110/SIC2_EDU/Code Examples/ESP32Ota/README.md

 ```

 # OTA in pio
-In pio, we need to specify the upload_protocol and upload_port, which is the ip address of the board
+In pio, we need to specify the upload_protocol and upload_port, which is the ip address of the board.
+One example platformio.ini looks like the following

 ```
 ; PlatformIO Project Configuration File